quguit/Guilherme-Portfolio/DjangoRestAppWeb/README.md

-# Django REST Web App
+python# Django REST Web App

 A Django REST Web App is a web application built with Django and Django REST Framework (DRF), featuring authentication, a login system, database management, deployment setup, and more.